+You can build a lot of bridges with a construction management degree.
 Buildings, too.
 And you can make a pretty excellent salary while you’re at it.
-Plus, with a construction management position, you can work outside on dozens of different sites—no cubicles, no bureaucracy.
+Plus, with a construction management position, you can work outside on dozens of different sites; forget about spending all day in an office.
 What’s not to love?

-What Is Construction Management?
+What Is Construction Management

-Construction managers estimate costs and budgets for construction projects, act as the construction company liaison, ensure the project complies with building codes and other legal requirements, and collaborate with construction specialists.
+Construction managers estimate costs and budgets for construction projects, act as the construction company liaison to help ensure that the project complies with building codes and other legal requirements, and collaborate with other construction specialists.

-Usually, the path to construction management begins with an undergraduate degree.
-And while it’s possible to learn construction management in the field—and some people do—large companies and clients prefer their construction managers to have a degree.
-And there’s no better way to learn the many facets of the job than from certified instructors and experienced construction management professionals.
-Many of these professionals are members of the Construction Management Association of America, which offers certification and education programs.
+Another great way to learn the many facets of construction management is from certified instructors and experienced construction management professionals.
+Many of these professionals are members of the Construction Management Association of America, which offers their own educational programming and certification.

 Careers in Construction Management

 Here are just a few of the many exciting career paths opened up by a degree in construction management.

 |Approx. # Years of Education